naimulabeer/naimulabeer/README.md

 Recent Computer Science graduate and web development enthusiast with a mediator personality.
 Specializing in the MERN stack, driven by an intuitive approach.
 With a feeling orientation, crafting harmonious digital experiences and embracing flexibility in a prospecting style.

-* 🌍  I'm based in Dhaka, Bangladesh
+* 🌍  I'm based in Dhaka, Bangladesh.
 * ✉️  You can contact me at [naimul.h.abeer@gmail.com](mailto:naimul.h.abeer@gmail.com)
 * 🧠  I'm learning React 19 and Next.js 15
 * 🤝  I'm open to collaborating on React and Next.js websites